AnotherCodeArtist/IoT-Pipelines/README.md

 * Support for generating message Keys.
 * Support for setting Sensor IDs for the message.
+* Inside the Generators folder, the loadgenerator implementation can be found.
+For build instructions please consult the corresponding .bat file.

 This folder also includes the testplans (JMeter version 5.1.1) used for testing Kafka and MQTT.